rawan1/Articles/README.md

-# Articles
 #Articles
 To run the project do the following steps :
-1- run npm install in path of project.
+* run npm install in path of project.
-2- run npm run dev to start the project
+* run npm run dev to start the project